meshtastic/rust/README.md

 cargo add meshtastic
 ```

-You can clone to your own working directoty:
+Alternatively, you can clone this repository to your own working directoty:

 ```shell
 git clone https://github.com/meshtastic/rust.git